Azure/reliable-web-app-pattern-dotnet/simulate-patterns.md

 - [Application Insights Live Metrics](/azure/azure-monitor/app/live-stream)
 - [Visual Studio and Application Insights live telemetry](/azure/azure-monitor/app/visual-studio)

 > We recommend you cleanup by deleting the `Api:App:RetryDemo` setting.
+And restart both web apps to resume from a known state.

 ### Circuit Breaker Pattern

 We built an app configuration setting that lets you simulate and test a failure from the Web API.
 The setting is called `Api:App:RetryDemo`.
 We've included this configuration in the deployable code.
 The `Api:App:RetryDemo` setting throws a 503 error when the end user sends an HTTP request to the web app API. `Api:App:RetryDemo` has an editable setting that determines the number of back-to-back errors between a successful request.
-A value of 5 generates five errors for every request.
+A value of 5 generates five errors after returning one successful response.
+This is disabled by default.
+Removing the setting, or changing the value to 0 will disable the feature.

 Following these steps to set up this test: